 Shop: Zara Faux Leather Biker Jacket, $79.90

 Out of all the leather jackets on the market, if I could only own one it would be this one from Saint Laurent.
 At over $7000 it’s definitely more of a stretch than reality but a girl can dream right?
-This jacket is by far the standard by which all other biker jackets should be measured by, from it’s perfectly structured cut to the smooth lambskin.
-This jacket might not be in everyone’s budget but I guarantee you it’s on everyone’s want list.
+This is by far the standard by which all other biker jackets should be measured by, from it’s perfectly structured cut to the smooth lambskin.
+This might not be in everyone’s budget but I guarantee you it’s on everyone’s want list.

 Shop: Saint Laurent Motorcycle Jacket, $7,446

 After teasing you with the Saint Laurent jacket, I had to make it up to you and share a more affordable option.
 Mackage is another Canadian leather and outerwear retailer that has exploded internationally over the last few years.
-Their Baya leather jacket is one of their classic leather jackets and comes in a few different colours and styles depending on the season.
+Their Baya leather jacket is one of their classic jackets and comes in a few different colours and styles depending on the season.

 Shop: Mackage Baya Classic Leather Moto Jacket, $850